-Vision impairment — including low vision — is a vision problem that makes it hard to do everyday activities, like driving or reading.
-Vision impairment can’t be fixed with glasses, contacts, or other standard treatments like medicine or surgery.
+For your patients with a visual impairment, it can be hard to do everyday activities like driving or reading.
+Millions of people in the United States are living with a visual impairment, and their condition can’t be fixed with glasses, contacts, or other standard treatments like medicine or surgery.

-The good news is that vision rehabilitation services can help people with vision impairment make the most of the vision they have.
+The good news is that you can help people with a visual impairment get vision rehabilitation services.
+Vision rehabilitation can help people with any type of visual impairment make the most of the vision they have and improve their quality of life.

 Vision rehabilitation at a glance

-- Can help people with vision impairment maintain their independence
+- Can help people with a visual impairment maintain their independence and improve their quality of life

-- May involve a team of providers, like eye care professionals, therapists, counselors, and social workers
+- May involve a team of providers — including eye care professionals, low vision and vision rehabilitation therapists, orientation and mobility specialists, counselors, and social workers

 There are many types of vision rehabilitation services.
-They might involve:
+They include:

 - Emotional support, like counseling or support groups